-CPP claims specialists in the Claims Department review all pended claims in the claim payment system (Tapestry).
-Pending claims include any claim that is not paid automatically by the claim system and therefore requires intervention by a claims department employee prior to payment.
+In addition to the post-payment review of claims using PSG Software, Virtual Examiner, the claims specialists in the Claims Department review all pended claims in the claim payment system (Tapestry).
+Pending claims include any claim not paid automatically by the claim system and therefore require intervention by a claims department employee prior to payment.
 During a pending claim review, the claims specialist will forward any potentially fraudulent claims to the SIU Manager for further investigation.
-Potentially fraudulent claims include claims that may involve up-coding, unbundling, suspicious or unusual procedures, duplicate or potentially unnecessary procedures, etc.

-After reviewing a potentially fraudulent claim from the Claims Department, the SIU Manager will initiate a claims investigation.
-During the claims investigation, the SIU Manager will request records from the provider in-order to initiate a chart review.
+Potentially fraudulent claims include claims that may involve up-coding, unbundling, suspicious or unusual procedures, duplicate or potentially unnecessary procedures, etc. After reviewing a potentially fraudulent claim from the Claims Department, the SIU Manager will initiate a claims investigation.
+During the claims investigation, the SIU Manager will request records from the provider to initiate a chart review.
 Chart reviews are completed by a licensed registered nurse and/or a certified coder and include meeting with a CCP medical director to review the medical necessity of the procedures/services provided by the provider.